miketang84/lglib/doc/intro.md

 ##Introduction to lglib
 lglib is a cornerstone for the lua-based web framework [bamboo](https://github.com/daogangtang/bamboo).
 Generally speaking, it provides a high-level API for customized use on the following aspects:

-1. Extension of several lua standard libraries, like string, table and io
+1. Extension of several lua standard libraries, like string, table and io;
-2. Add several data structures for use, i.e., Dict, Set, List, Queue, etc
+2. Add several data structures for use, i.e., Dict, Set, List, Queue, etc;
-3. Implementation of Object-Oriented Programming mechanism
+3. Implementation of Object-Oriented Programming mechanism;
-4. Global helper functions, like http-related methods
+4. Global helper functions, like http-related methods.

-Injecting methods of lglib.string, lglib.table, lglib.io into namespaces of lua standard libraries, string, table and io separately.
-This means that we extend three lua standard libraries a little bit.
+After injecting methods of lglib.string, lglib.table, lglib.io into namespaces of lua standard libraries, string, table and io separately, the three lua standard libraries have been used much easier and powerful.
+For example, io.loadFile() can load source file into memory directly, table.deepCopy() could make an exact copy of one table even with nested structures, and much more.
+In the later sections, we will discuss them in details.

 Object is the final parent for all lua class instances.
 BY local Dog = Object:extend{....}
 List: list API should be splited into list and queue/stack further
 Dict: map API, its sorted version should be also developed
 Set: set API, its sorted version should be also constructed
 T: config a prototype for given lua instance/object ??????

 setProto()
 config a prototype for a given object/instance